mxmstr/splitscreenme-nucleus/README.md

 View the full list of features/changes and changelog in Mod-Readme.txt in releases.

 # Disclaimer
 I am NOT associated with the original project or its authors.
 Nucleus Co-Op was originally created by Lucas Assis.
-I am merely a fan of split screen gaming and the original project!
-I wanted to continue this work to continue building upon the already faboulous tool that is NucleusCo-Op.

 Github link to the original project: https://github.com/lucasassislar/nucleuscoop

 Subscribe the official Nucleus Co-Op subreddit: https://www.reddit.com/r/nucleuscoop/
+Nucleus Co-Op (Mod) FAQ via subreddit: https://www.reddit.com/r/nucleuscoop/comments/fjdqid/list_of_new_supported_games_and_faq/

-Join the official Nucleus Co-Op Discord: https://discord.gg/jrbPvKW
+Join the official Nucleus Co-Op Discord: https://discord.gg/QDUt8HpCvr

-^ You can certainly find me in those places as well

 # How does Nucleus Co-Op work?
-For Alpha 8, all games use a generic handler that can handle pretty much all situations.
-To add a new game, you can just create a new *.js file on the games folder, and describe what your game needs to run.
-Now, what the GenericHandler actually does?

-When the user hits play:
-- If the game needs modifications to the save files, we backup them so when the splitscreen session ends we can return all the configurations back to normal.
-- The app symlinks the entire game folder to the Data folder, so we can launch each instance of the game with custom DLLs.
-- Runs the JavaScript engine, so any custom code that needs to be executed by player ID runs
-- We copy a custom xinput dll specific for each gamepad: Each xinput passthroughs a specific gamepad input to the 1st gamepad (xinput1 just passtroughs, xinput2 passes to 2, i.e).
-- If needed, we extract SmartSteamEmu and start the game using it.
-- Now we keep track of the processes, looking for the launcher and the actual game window, so we can position it correctly on the screen.
+Nucleus Co-Op opens multiple instances of the same game (only 1 copy of the game is required in majority of cases) and connects those instances via LAN or steamworks online multiplayer emulation, but on the same PC.
+All while making sure all the windows have focus so they can be playable with gamepads or that the instances are playable even in the background.
+Nucleus then resizes, removes borders and repositions the games windows so you can have synthetic splitscreen to play locally with your friends.

+# Installation:
+Download the latest release.
+Extract .rar archive to a non-restrictive folder, that all users have access to (i.e. do NOT extract to Program Files, Desktop, or your Documents folder, to name a few).
+The root folder that contains majority of your games is a good choice (e.g. C:\).

+# Prerequisites:
+.NET Framework 4.7.2 or higher
+Microsoft Visual C++ 2015-2019 Redistributable (both x86 and x64)

 # How can you contribute?
 Please report any bugs you may find and provide any feedback you have regarding the mod.
 I am always open to suggestions and I want to make split-screen available for every game, for everyone!
 Don't forget to create game scripts and share!